ORGANIC CONTROL OF CARROT FLY

 What are the symptoms of carrot fly?

 You can generally spot carrot fly from rusty brown scars that ring the tap roots.
-This makes the carrot inedible, and susceptible to secondary rots.
+This makes the carrot inedible, and susceptible to secondary root rots.

 When the roots are cut through, you will see that small tunnels are revealed, often inhabited by slender creamy-yellow maggots up to 9mm long.